Advice > Software engineering

 1.1.1 How negotiable are RSUs?

 RSUs' negotiability varies.
-For highly sought-after roles, or if you have a strong negotiating position (several competing offers, extensive experience, in-demand skills), you might have some leverage to increase the number of RSUs offered or adjust the vesting schedule to a more favorable timeline.
+If you’ve been offered a highly sought-after role, or if you have a strong negotiating position (several competing offers, extensive experience, in-demand skills), you might have some leverage to increase the number of RSUs offered or adjust the vesting schedule to a more favorable timeline.

 1.1.2 How do Amazon RSUs work?

-RSUs are company shares granted to employees, which vest over time.
+RSUs are company shares granted to employees that vest over time.
 RSUs align employees' interests with the company's success, providing a stake in Amazon's growth.

 Unlike stock options, employees don't need to purchase RSUs; they automatically convert to shares once vested.